dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 type** is consistent across joins.
 Any variable which is given an **initialization inferred type** in this way may be treated by IDEs and tools as having this type for the purposes of documentation and error messages.
-An untyped cariable which is never read nor written may have no **initialization inferred type**.
+An untyped variable which is never read nor written may have no **initialization inferred type**.
 Such a degenerate variable may be treated by the tools as having type `Object?` for the purposes of documentation and error messages.